grzegorzmazur/yacas/docs/reference_manual/programming.rst

    interpretation will be different.

-   With the usual functions, the evaluation model is that of the
-   <i>applicative-order model of substitution</i>, meaning that first
-   the arguments are evaluated, and then the function is applied to the result of evaluating these arguments.
+   With the usual functions, the evaluation model is that of the *applicative-order model of substitution*, meaning that first the arguments are evaluated, and then the function is applied to the result of evaluating these arguments.
 The function is entered, and the code inside the function can not access local variables outside of its own local variables.

-   With macros, the evaluation model is that of the <i>normal-order model of substitution</i>, meaning that all occurrences of variables in an expression are first substituted into the body of the macro, and only then is the resulting expression evaluated
-   <i>in its calling environment</i>.
-This is important, because then
-   in principle a macro body can access the local variables from the calling environment, whereas functions can not do that.
+   With macros, the evaluation model is that of the *normal-order model of substitution*, meaning that all occurrences of variables in an expression are first substituted into the body of the macro, and only then is the resulting expression evaluated *in its calling environment*.
+This is important, because then in principle a macro body can access the local variables from the calling environment, whereas functions can not do that.